What Are The State Laws on Transporting Bodies For Burials?

 To avoid getting into any legal trouble, make sure you are following all the relevant state laws on transporting deceased bodies.
 Check the laws of the state where the person died and the state where they’ll be buried.
 You or the funeral director will also have to secure a burial transit permit to ensure that the body will be properly cared for at the destination.

-Here are the most common state requirements on transporting deceased bodies you need to watch out for.
+Here are the most common state requirements or state laws on transporting deceased bodies you need to watch out for.

 Embalming laws can vary widely per state.
 Most states require deceased bodies to be embalmed before they are transported.
 Others require that they are embalmed before they are allowed entry into the state.